Learning Poverty: The Silent Crisis in Sub-Saharan Africa

 How Does Education Influence Child Development?

-For children, education helps shape plays a critical role in shaping their identity and how they see the world around them.
+For children, education plays a critical role in shaping their identity and how they see the world around them.
 In school, children do not only learn to read and write, but they also learn that their voices and ideas truly matter in this world, and that education is the bridge between their dreams and reality.

 Teachers play a significant role in children’s pursuit of learning.
 Childhood is an especially crucial time for a child; teachers can influence and steer the future generation in the right direction by emphasizing the importance of curiosity.
 Research across African education systems shows that strong teaching quality is closely linked to improved foundational learning outcomes.
-Teachers not only transmit knowledge, but are also central to shaping learners’ motivation, confidencem and aspiration, leaving a long-lasting impact on society.
+Teachers not only transmit knowledge, but are also central to shaping learners’ motivation, confidence and aspiration, leaving a long-lasting impact on society.

 Beyond the Classroom

 Education outside of classroom walls is also necessary for the development of confidence in children.
 Direct benefits include increased self-esteem, emotional and social development, and organisational skills.
-Exposure to real-world situations is important because it supports the growth of soft skills well as problem solving skills and critical thinking.
+Exposure to real-world situations is important because it supports the growth of soft skills as well as problem solving skills and critical thinking.

 Malawi Implements Free Public Secondary Education